myConsciousness/myConsciousness/README.md

 <p align="left">
 Hello world, I'm <strong>Kato Shinya (加藤 真也)</strong>!
 I'm a programmer from Shizuoka, Japan.
 Currently, <strong>I'm actively working as a freelance engineer</strong>, mainly on projects in the Tokyo area.
 If I have the opportunity, I would like to actively participate in overseas projects as well.

-I'm good at scratch development of web screens, batch processing, and Android apps using Java.
-In addition, I've recently become passionate about developing apps that run cross-platform using the Flutter framework, and have published developed apps on the Play Store and libraries that run on Dart on PubDev.
+I'm good at <strong>scratch development of web screens, batch processing, and Android apps using Java</strong>.
+In addition, I've recently become passionate about <strong>developing apps that run cross-platform using the Flutter framework</strong>, and have published developed apps on the Play Store and libraries that run on Dart on PubDev.

 </p>

 <img src="https://user-images.githubusercontent.com/13072231/144807504-3d1ab63b-9398-42fd-8132-b7b660ab467c.png" min-width="340px" max-width="300px" width="300px" align="left" alt="profile-picture-2">

 <p align="left">
-I'm also actively involved in other OSS activities, and I travel GitHub to find interesting repositories!
+I'm also actively involved in <strong>OSS activities</strong>, and I travel GitHub to find interesting repositories!

-In addition to scratch development, I have also participated in a project to develop a web-based dashboard screen that visualizes big data as a beautiful graph using BI tools, and I'm very skilled in database design and SQL handling.
+In addition to scratch development, I have also participated in a project to develop a <strong>web-based dashboard screen that visualizes big data as a beautiful graph using BI tools</strong>, and I'm very skilled in database design and SQL handling.

-This experience of visualizing big data into beautiful graphs is also utilized in other development, and we design and create applications that allow users to analyze data intuitively by visualizing huge amounts of data that cannot be processed by humans as simple graphs.
+This experience of visualizing big data into beautiful graphs is also utilized in other development, and <strong>I design and create applications that allow users to analyze data intuitively by visualizing huge amounts of data that cannot be processed by humans as simple graphs</strong>.

-My main motto is to make the world more diverse and efficient.
+My main motto is <strong>to make the world more diverse and efficient</strong>.
 I hope to fulfill this goal through useful open source development and app development.
-If you are interested in my activities, please contact me.
-Pull requests for libraries in the repositories I'm developing are also welcome!
+If you are interested in my activities, please contact me! <strong>Pull requests for libraries in the repositories I'm developing are also welcome!</strong>

 </p>